BolajiEdu/BolajiEdu/README.md

 ⚠️ **Legal & Ethical Notice:**
 All tools and demonstrations are for **educational and research purposes only**.
 They were developed and tested in authorized, isolated virtual environments.
 Unauthorized use against systems you do not own or have explicit permission to test is illegal and unethical.

-## 📁 Project: Educational Keylogger & C2 Analysis
+## 📁 Project: Adversarial Tool Research
 **Purpose:** To deconstruct malware techniques by building a controlled proof-of-concept keylogger with basic Command & Control (C2) functionality.
 This project explores:
 - Keystroke capture mechanisms
 - Data exfiltration methods